PerfectMemory/cookbook-openshift3/README.md

   **You can remove all members in once!!!**

-  **Make sure the ETCD LEADER is not part of the remove_etcd_servers group!!!
+  **Make sure the ETCD set that you wish to keep is not part of the remove_etcd_servers group!!!
 If it the case the removal operation will be skipped.**

 ```json